jaegertracing/jaeger-clickhouse/sharding-and-replication.md

 ## Sharding

-Sharding is a feature that allows splitting the data into multiple Clickhouse nodes.
+Sharding is a feature that allows splitting the data into multiple Clickhouse nodes to increase throughput and decrease latency.
 The sharding feature uses `Distributed` engine that is backed by local tables.
-The distributed engine is a "virtual" table does not store any data.
-It is used as in interface to insert and query data.
+The distributed engine is a "virtual" table that does not store any data.
+It is used as an interface to insert and query data.

 To setup sharding run the following statements on all nodes in the `sharded` cluster.
 The "local" tables have to be created on the nodes before the distributed table.